piyush-sarangi/piyush-sarangi.github.io/_projects/2_project.md

     <a href="https://unsplash.com/photos/white-concrete-building-under-blue-sky-during-daytime-hNsYIjUeXJw">Main Building, Indian Institute of Technology, KGP</a>
 </div>

-Reviews of some of recent courses that I have taken at IITKGP:
+Here are the reviews of some of recent ones:
 1. <a href="https://drive.google.com/drive/folders/1rf4QWJPNsohFwLW0vpZF5jcE9ScXBsnd">Deep Learning (CS60010)</a>
 2. <a href="https://drive.google.com/drive/folders/1-sAA2qUYxURjYb1ENbtO9Hujua0Dm3NS">Linguistic Typology through Indian Languages (HS61204)</a>

-<a href="https://drive.google.com/drive/u/0/folders/19VmydSYoZtOYN3kiomz8kS4-qYY8t0Hu"> Here </a> is complete list of all the courses whose review has been done.
+3. <a href= "https://drive.google.com/drive/u/0/folders/1qWBF_0IWf5qzNDk7GXkk5rKrOXEhM8ii"> Control Systems Engineering (EE319009)</a>

-<a href="https://drive.google.com/drive/u/0/folders/1hIESK5h04sP682z9XtRt2tAmQ8SXVfRf"> Here </a> is actual folder containing all the course reviews.
-We also attach the TeX files of the course reviews along with the PDFs so that you can easily modify and use it!
+Find the complete collection <a href="https://drive.google.com/drive/u/0/folders/1hIESK5h04sP682z9XtRt2tAmQ8SXVfRf"> Here </a> We also have attached the TeX files of the course reviews along with the PDFs so that you can easily modify and use it!

-This project would never have been possible without the help of many of my friends and juniors who have contributed.
-A big shout-out to especially:
+This project would never have been possible without the help of many of my friends.
+A big shout-out to Dalli Manideep, Kshitij Sachin Mehta and several others who wished to remain anonymous.

-1. Dalli Manideep
-2. Kshitij Sachin Mehta

 {% raw %}